Vedant-Kudalkar/Vedant-Kudalkar/README.md

 ## 💻 About Me

-I'm a passionate [Your Profession] based in [Your Location].
-I enjoy building [types of applications/software/websites] and am constantly exploring new technologies to improve my skills.
+I'm a passionate Software Engineer, based in Mumbai,India.
+I enjoy building websites and am constantly exploring new technologies to improve my skills.

 - 🔭 I'm currently working on [current project]
-- 🌱 I'm currently learning [what you're learning]
+- 🌱 I'm currently learning Blockchain.
-- 👯 I'm looking to collaborate on [types of projects]
 - 💬 Ask me about [your expertise]
-- 📫 How to reach me: [your email]
+- 📫 How to reach me: vedant28kudalkar@gmail.com
 - ⚡ Fun fact: [interesting fact about yourself]

 ## 🛠️ Technologies & Tools